nickmckenney/Building-a-JSON-API/readme.md

 ### Presentation

+Instead of presenting your project like we did with Project 1, you will be recording a screencast.
+For more information on the screencast (including tips on how to make one), read through the [presentation](presentations.md) documentation.
+Your screencast is due with your final project (on the last day of Project Week).

 You must prepare a 3-5 minute presentation for the class.
 Here are a few things you could include in your presentation: